angela1C/Fundamentals-of-Data-Analysis-Project-2019/README.md

 ## How to run the code

-**Python 3** was used to develop this project.
+**Python 3** was used to develop this project and is needed to run the code in the notebook.
 Python 3 can be downloaded from the official Python website at https://www.python.org/downloads/.
-It can also be downloaded using the **Anaconda Python distribution** at https://www.anaconda.com/distribution/
+It can also be downloaded using the **Anaconda Python distribution** at https://www.anaconda.com/distribution/.

-However, the Jupyter Notebook [tips-project.ipynb](https://github.com/angela1C/Fundamentals_Data_Analysis_Project-2019/blob/master/tips-project.ipynb) with all it's code and output can be viewed directly in this GitHub repository in the browser without Python 3 installed.

-If, however the notebook doesn't render on GitHub as may happen from time to time, the url for this repository https://github.com/angela1C/numpy.random can be copied and pasted into the [Jupyter nbviewer ](https://nbviewer.jupyter.org ) at https://nbviewer.jupyter.org  where you enter the location of a Jupyter Notebook and click `Go` to have it rendered there.
+The Jupyter Notebook [tips-project.ipynb](https://github.com/angela1C/Fundamentals_Data_Analysis_Project-2019/blob/master/tips-project.ipynb) itself can be viewed directly in this GitHub repository in a browser without Python 3 being installed.
+On occasion the Jupyter Notebook may not render correctly in which case the url <https://github.com/angela1C/Fundamentals_Data_Analysis_Project-2019> can be copied and pasted in to the [Jupyter nbviewer ](https://nbviewer.jupyter.org ) at https://nbviewer.jupyter.org  where you enter the location of a Jupyter Notebook and click `Go` to have it rendered there.

+## Overview of the notebook.
+The notebook is broken into 3 parts corresponding to the project instructions.

+### Part 1
+I first looked at some of the background of the Tips dataset and loaded the dataset into python using the pandas library.
+The dataset is a small prepared dataset and therefore no cleaning as such was required.
+Exploratory data analysis (EDA) was the next step.
+Pandas was used to get a good overview of the structure of the dataset and to describe the data using statistics.
+Seaborn was used to create visualisations.
+There are both categorical and quantitative variables in the dataset which determimed the kind of statistics and visualisations that are appropriate to apply.
+In this section I focused mostly on univariate exploratory data analysis using the variables in the dataset as later sections look more at multivariate EDA of the dataset.

+I did include a bit of detail about the python packages used, the statistics that were applied to the dataset and the type of plots used.
+This provides a reference point for other projects in the future.

+### Part 2

 Summarise the project plan in the Readme.
 Use a to-do list like GitHub issues